GrowMoi/moi-front-end/README.md

 #### e2e specs

-aka protractor
+aka protractor.
+End-to-end specs are run against integration's backend server.
+Take a look at backend environments at https://github.com/GrowMoi/moi/wiki/Environment

-please take a look at [chai-as-promised](http://chaijs.com/plugins/chai-as-promised)
+we are using [chai-as-promised](http://chaijs.com/plugins/chai-as-promised) to resolve our promises on expectations

 ##### protractor:ci task